top of page

 Habitat: Green spaces and neighborhoods throughout Philadelphia.

-Description: A tan/gray dove looks like a smaller, more-delicate pigeon.
-Sing a song that can be confused with an owl, and take off with a whistling noise from their wings
+Description: A tan/gray dove resembles a smaller, more delicate pigeon.
+Sing a song that can be confused with an owl, and take off with a whistling noise from their wings.

 chimneyswift_edited.jpg